TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

 * Click *Template is ready* (default), "Upload a template file", "Choose file" Select "aws-immersion-infra.yaml" file that you have downloaded from GitHub under Lab1
 * Click "Next"
 * Update following parameters (keep default values for others)
-    * Stack name: AWS-Infra
+    1. Stack name: **AWS-Infra**
-    * AvailabilityZones: Choose "us-west-2a" and "us-west-2b"
+    2. AvailabilityZones: Choose "**us-west-2a**" and "**us-west-2b**"
-    * BastionKeyPairName: Validate "ee-default-keypair" is selected from dropdown menu (Bottom of the form)
+    3. BastionKeyPairName: Validate "**ee-default-keypair**" is selected from dropdown menu (Bottom of the form)
-    * Click "Next"
+    4. Click "Next"
-* There is nothing to change in "Configure Stack options" page, so click again "Next" at the bottom.
+* There is nothing to change in "Configure Stack options" page, so click again "Next" at the bottom
-* At Review page - review the changes, go bottom of the page and *mark* checkbox for "I acknowledge that AWS...", and then click "Create stack".
+* At Review page - review the changes, go bottom of the page and *mark* checkbox for "I acknowledge that AWS...", and then click "Create stack"

-> **_NOTE:_** This will build AWS environment like seen below picture
+> **_NOTE:_** This CloudFormation stack will build below AWS environment and constructs

 ![Landing Zone configuration](images/immersion-day1.png)